RaphaelMarquesMartorella/E-commerce-Project/README.md

 How to run the project

-When you already have the project in your machine, type "cd server" to run the back-end of the project, then "npm start".
-After that, type "cd client", then "npm i", after that "npm run dev" and click on the link that appears in the terminal with CTRL.
+When you already have the project on your machine, go to the project folder "cd E-commerce-project", download the dependencies "npm i", go to the backend folder "cd server" and to run the back -end "npm start".
+After that, go to the front-end folder “cd client” and type “npm run dev” to start the front-end, then click on the link that appears in the terminal with CTRL.